lawrennd/finx/docs/usage.md

    - Ensure files are named with the correct date format

 3. **Account dates not updating**
-   - Run the script with the `--update-dates` flag
+   - Run the script with the `tax update-dates` command
    - Check that your files have dates in the correct format
    - Verify that the private YAML file is writable